Isotuning With Applications To Scale-Free Online Learning: SOFT-BAYES REVISITED

 \section{SOFT-BAYES REVISITED}

 Soft-Bayes~\citep{orseau2017softbayes} is an algorithm for the universal portfolio problem~\citep{Cov91}, with running time $O(N)$ per step for $N$ experts and a regret bound of $O(\sqrt{NT\ln N})$.
 A variant is also given with a better bound of $O(\sqrt{mT\ln N})$ where $m$ is the number of experts in hindsight that have been `good' at least once after $T$ steps.
-While not changing the computational complexity of the algorithm, this variant requires keeping track of these $m$ experts online with an array of size $N$, thus making the algorithm less simple and makes the bound dependent on the specifics of the tracking algorithm.
+While not changing the computational complexity of the algorithm, this variant requires keeping track of these $m$ experts online with an array of size $N$, thus making the algorithm less simple, and making the bound dependent on the specifics of the tracking algorithm.
+At the core, the reason for this explicit dependency on $m$ is because a variant of the `optimal learning rate in hindsight' is used instead of isotuning (see \cref{apdx:seq-opt}).

 We show how isotuning can be used to obtain a regret bound of $O(\sqrt{mT\ln N})$ \emph{without} having to keep track of $m$, just by using the prescribed isotuning learning rate.
-We do not need null updates as we can bound $\max_t \delta_t$ directly.
+We do not need null updates as we can bound the additive term $\max_t \delta_t = O(\ln(NT))$ directly.

 We are in the online convex optimization setting, where $\ptxset$ is the probability simplex of $N$ coordinates, and $\loss_t(\ptx) = -\ln \innerprod{\ptx, p_t}$ where $p_t \in [0, \infty)^N$.